‘Raise the brainwave cycles from theta to alpha and restore him to consciousness; I want him sent to me tonight.’

 Once on Kwan’s secret island, though, things take a rather dull turn.
 Kwan and Hagen do have ’brainsex’ which he seems to enjoy quite a lot, but it’s not really a spectator‘s sport.
 Then a rebellious underling frees some of Kwan’s failed experiments and her plans go all ka-blooey (for some reason).
 One of these medical mishaps seems to have a blue police light strapped to his head, and the fact that it doesn’t work is presumably why he was in the discard pile.

 Surprisingly, there a couple of familiar faces in the supporting cast.
 Sid Haig had appeared memorably as the bald psychopathic brother of ‘Spider Baby‘ (1968) and went on to become a familiar face on both US TV in the 1980s and in horror pictures, appearing as a regular for director Rob Zombie.
 He also worked for Quentin Tarantino on ‘Jackie Brown’ (1997) and ‘Kill Bill Vol.2’ (2004).
-One of Kwan’s ‘Wonder Women’ also looks kinda familiar.
-Yes, it’s Leslie McRay, fondly remembered by bad movie lovers everywhere as ‘The Girl In Gold Boots’ (1968).
+A couple of Kwan’s ‘Wonder Women’ also looks kinda familiar.
+Yes, it’s Leslie McRay, fondly remembered by bad movie lovers everywhere as ‘The Girl In Gold Boots’ (1968) and Maria De Aragon, who made only a dozen screen appearances, one of them being in some pick-up shots as Greedo in ‘Star Wars’ (1977)!

 This is adequate, low-budget exploitation; desperately average in every department.
 Still, although there’s not all that much to capture the interest, the early Seventies vibe still brings a smile to the face.